 Brief: The C-5 is USAF's largest airlifter and one of the world's largest aircraft, capable of lifting unusually large/heavy cargo over intercontinental ranges.
 It is also able to take off and land in relatively short distances, and taxi on substandard surfaces if required.
 The Galaxy's front and rear cargo doors permit simultaneous drive-through loading/unloading.
-A total of 81 C-5As were delivered between 1969 and 1973 and underwent major wing modifications to extend their service lives.
-All but one C-5A (converted to C-5M) are retired.
-The C-5B first flew in 1985 incorporating all C-5A improvements including strengthened wings, uprated turbofans, color weather radar, and triple INS.
-The first C-5B was delivered in January 1986, and some were equipped with defensive systems.
-Two C-5As were modified to carry outsize space cargo and redesignated C-5C.
+The C-5A first flew on June 30, 1968, and a total of 81 were delivered between 1969 and 1973 reaching IOC in September 1970.
+C-5As underwent major wing modifications to extend their service lives and all but one (converted to C-5M) are now retired.
+The C-5B first flew in 1985 and was delivered between 1986 and 1989.
+C-5Bs incorporated all C-5A improvements including strengthened wings, uprated turbofans, color weather radar, triple INS, and defensive systems (on some aircraft).
+Two C-5As were modified for outsize space cargo and redelivered as C-5Cs in 1989 and 1990.
 The combined Avionics Modernization Program (AMP)-completed in 2011-and Reliability Enhancement and Re-engining Program (RERP), resulted in the C-5M Super Galaxy.
 Upgraded aircraft incorporate new GE CF6-80C2 (F138-GE-100) turbofans with 20 percent increased thrust, along with avionics, structural, and reliability fixes.
-Lockheed redelivered the last of 52 upgraded C-5Ms on Aug 2, 2018.
 A total of 49 B models, two C models, and the single C-5A were converted.
-Ongoing mods include a new weather radar and mission computer, improved Large Aircraft IR Countermeasures (LAIRCM), and lavatory redesign to fix corrosion issues.
-C-5s continue to suffer nose landing-gear malfunctions.
-AMC is replacing key mechanical components and limiting "kneeling" to reduce wear.
-FY19 funds begin CNS/ATM upgrades, and ADSB will be installed fleetwide to meet FAA airspace requirements by 2020.
+Ongoing mods include CNS/ATM upgrades, improved Large Aircraft IR Countermeasures (LAIRCM) to counter MANPAD threats, and a lavatory redesign to fix corrosion issues.
+FY19 began installation of new mission computers and an off-the-shelf weather radar needed to keep the fleet deployable worldwide.
+C-5s continue to suffer nose landing-gear malfunctions, and AMC is replacing key mechanical components and limiting "kneeling" to reduce wear.
+The command is also evaluating the C-5 in a mass-casualty/ large-scale evacuation role carrying up to 100 stretchers (66 percent more than the C-17).

-First Flight: June 30, 1968 (C-5A); June 6, 2006 (C-5M).

-Delivered: 1969-1987 (C-5A); 1986-89 (C-5B); 1989-91 (C-5C); 2009-2018 (C-5M).
-IOC: September 1970 (C-5A); February 2014 (C-5M).
+Contractor: Lockheed Martin.
+First Flight: June 6, 2006 (C-5M).
+Delivered: Feb.
+9, 2009-Aug.
+2, 2018 (C-5M).
+IOC: Feb.
+21, 2014 (C-5M).
+Production: 131 (52 converted to C-5M).

-Production: 131.